 An overwhelming majority believe that "videoconferencing" (89%), "cloud-based storage" (91%) and "hearing room technologies" (98%) are tools that arbitration users should make use of more often.

-Even the tools that scored less highly nonetheless saw positive results by sizeable majorities: 66% of respondents suggested an increased claim that they "always" or "frequently" use hearing room technologies use of "virtual hearing rooms" and 78% indicated that "AI" is a form of IT worth using more.
+Even the tools that scored less highly nonetheless saw positive results by sizeable majorities: 66% of respondents suggested an increased technologies use of "virtual hearing rooms" and 78% indicated that "AI" is a form of IT worth using more.
 These trends clearly reflect not only that respondents are highly optimistic about the role of technology in streamlining the process of arbitration but also a firm expectation that IT should be used more often and more effectively in the arbitral setting.